prettier/prettier-vscode/README.md

 #### prettier.requireConfig (default: `false`)

-Require a prettier configuration file to format
+Require a prettier configuration file to format files.
+Untitled files will still be formatted using the VS Code Prettier configuration even with this option set to `true`.

 #### prettier.ignorePath (default: `.prettierignore`)